Symptoms and treatment of cracks in the bones of the arms and legs. Bone crack

 4. Rapidly developing edema;

-Which injury is more dangerous
+Which injury is more dangerous?

-So after all, which is worse - a fracture or a crack?
-A smart person would not ask such a question.
-If he is really smart, then any injury will be treated as if his life depended on the success of the treatment.
+So, what is worse - a fracture or a crack?
+An intelligent person will not ask such a question.
+If he is truly smart, then he will treat any injury as if his life depends on the success of the treatment.
 Which, by and large, is not so far from the truth.

 • menopause;